-The Second Subsequent Forward Procurement (new utility-scale wind), Community Renewable Generation Forward Procurement (non-photovoltaic), and the Low-income Community Solar Pilot Project Procurement (part of Illinois Solar for All) are all scheduled for later in 2019.
-Were all conducted in the Fall of 2019.
-Both the Second Subsequent Forward Procurement and the Community Renewable Generation Forward Procurement did not produce any winning projects.
-Following stakeholders' comments on the potential barriers to participation in utility-scale procurements, and consistent with the Commission's Order in Docket No. 19-0995,324 the Agency is planning to conduct a procurement of RECs from new utility-scale wind projects in the Fall of 2020 or the Spring of 2021.325
+Second Subsequent Forward Procurement and the Community Renewable Generation Forward Procurement did not produce any winning projects.
+Following stakeholders' comments on the potential barriers to participation in utility-scale procurements, and consistent with the Commission's Order in Docket No. 19-0995,314 the Agency is planning to conduct a procurement of RECs from new utility-scale wind projects in the Fall of 2020 or the Spring of 2021.315

-With the completion of these and other prior procurements, the quantitative new wind and new utility-scale photovoltaic REC targets326 for the 2020-2021 delivery year and the 2025-2026 delivery year will have been met.
+With the completion of these and other prior procurements, the quantitative new wind and new utility-scale photovoltaic REC targets316 for the 2020-2021 delivery year and the 2025-2026 delivery year will have been met.